DANCE-Lab/DANCE-Wiki/docs/undergrad_ras/data_wrangling.md

 ## Accessing Python Notebooks and Viewing RA Scripts

 We will be using Jupyter notebooks to begin learning about data cleaning and analysis!
-These notebooks can be found on the lab github, in the repository [RA Scripts](https://github.com/DANCE-Lab/RA_scripts/tree/main/Learning_Python_Notebooks) and can be opened using one of several platforms: [Anaconda](https://www.anaconda.com/products/navigator) (either by downloading the application or through the online platform), [Viisual Studio Code](https://code.visualstudio.com/), or [Google Colab](https://colab.google/).
+These notebooks can be found on the lab github, in the repository [RA Scripts](https://github.com/DANCE-Lab/RA_scripts/tree/main/Learning_Python_Notebooks) and can be opened using one of several platforms: [Anaconda](https://www.anaconda.com/products/navigator) (either by downloading the application or through the online platform), [Visual Studio Code](https://code.visualstudio.com/), or [Google Colab](https://colab.google/).
 VS Code and the downloaded version of Anaconda Navigator will be the best platforms for more serious or in-depth projects, but online platforms are perfect for easily accessing somewhere to practice and run through the assigned Jupyter Notebooks!

 #### Instructions for Opening Notebooks through Google Colab